arista-channel/acws/docs/wired/a03_lab.md

         ![Campus Studio](./assets/images/a03/hierarchy/08_compliance_2.png)

-## Endpoint Overview

-Show Endpoint Overview, search for a device on the students pod, sflow will be enabled, should be able to see more info about authentication, traffic flows, and

 ## Dashboards

 Dashboards are an important way to visualize commonly requested information, we've already seen the Campus Health Dashboard a few times in previous labs.
 This lab section shows you how to navigate the built-in dashboards and customize your own.